 I literally had to YouTube how to beat Phase 4 of Simmons because it’s not implied in the game, even despite the hints when Leon says “Go for the legs” and the fact that there’s a giant lightning rod.
 You have to figure it out by trial and error, which is how the old games used to be – yes – but in the old games you either died or won.
 You didn’t run around killing endless zombies while fighting the boss just hoping he eventually died.
 You also didn’t run the risk of fighting him for 35 min and then dying because of one well placed spit that you couldn’t see, and then getting hit again while on the ground.

 And let’s say this.
-While you can’t lose directly from your partner being worthless and retarded like in 5, your partner is undoubtedly more worthless than Sheva.
-Sheva revived you because you HAD to or you lost the game.
+While you can’t lose directly from your partner being worthless like in 5, your partner is undoubtedly more worthless than Sheva.
+Sheva revived you because she HAD to or you lost the game.
 Your partner now ignores your well-being entirely and the command buttons are too inconvenient to use, nor do they work.